 - When the oil is very hot, put 3 or 4 croquettes in it.

 - Don't be in a hurry, don't touch it and let it fry.
 After a minute or so, gently toss it and cook from the other side.

-- When done from both the sides, take out and fry another lot.
+- When done from both sides, take out and fry another lot.

 - Similarly, fry all the croquettes.

-- Serve with tomato ketchup or honey chilli sauce or mayonnaise.
+- Serve with love.
+Tomato ketchup or honey chilli sauce or mayonnaise is optional.

 - You can use bread crumbs in place of roti crumbs or a combination of both.